-As of December 31, 2019, the Corporation had 10,038 employees on a consolidated basis.
-As of December 31, 2018, and 2017, it had 10,039 and 10,158 employees on a consolidated basis, respectively.
+As of December 31, 2020, the Corporation had 9,787 employees on a consolidated basis.
+As of December 31, 2019, and 2018, it had 10,038 and 10,039 employees on a consolidated basis, respectively.
 A number of its employees work part-time.
-The following table sets forth certain information relating to the Corporation's employees in each of its operating segments as of December 31, 2019.
+The following table sets forth certain information relating to the Corporation's employees in each of its operating segments as of December 31, 2020:

 Business segments Total number of employees Number of employees under collective bargaining agreements Number of collective bargaining agreements

-Telecommunications 6,493 3,734 5
+Telecommunications 6,538 3,753 5

-Videotron 6,435 3,685 4
+Videotron 6,484 3,708 4

-Other 58 49 1
+Other 54 45 1

-Media 2,855 1,229 20
+Media 2,644 1,077 20

-MediaQMI 275 154 6
+MediaQMI 272 124 6

-TVA Group 1,873 915 7
+TVA Group 1,739 821 7

-Other 707 160 7
+Other 633 132 7

-Sports and Entertainment 519 122 2
+Sports and Entertainment 462 115 2

-Corporate 171 - -
+Corporate 143 - -

-Total 10,038 5,085 27
+Total 9,787 4,945 27

-As of December 31, 2019, 51% of its employees were represented by collective bargaining agreements.
-Through its subsidiaries, the Corporation is party to 27 collective bargaining agreements.
+As of December 31, 2020, 51% of its employees were represented by collective bargaining agreements.
+Through its subsidiaries, the Corporation is party to a total of 27 collective bargaining agreements:

-- Videotron is party to four collective bargaining agreements, representing 3,685 unionized employees.
-The collective bargaining agreement covering 2,950 unionized employees in the Montréal region expired on December 31, 2018.
+- Videotron is party to four collective bargaining agreements, representing 3,708 unionized employees.
+The collective bargaining agreement covering 2,727 unionized employees in the Montréal region expired on December 31, 2018.
 The negotiation phase is currently underway with this unit.
-There are also three collective bargaining agreements covering unionized employees in the Gatineau, Québec City and Saguenay regions, with terms running through August 31, 2020 (Gatineau) and December 31, 2021 (Québec City and Saguenay) respectively. - One other collective bargaining agreement covering 49 unionized employees of SETTE inc., a subsidiary of Videotron, expired on December 31,2018.
-The negotiation phase is currently underway. - MediaQMI is party to six collective bargaining agreements, representing 154 unionized employees.
-Of these six collective bargaining agreements, three have expired on December 31, 2019 and their renewal will soon be subject to phases of negotiation.
-The three other collective bargaining agreements will respectively expire on April 4, 2020, June 30, 2020 and December 31, 2020. - TVA Group is party to seven collective bargaining agreements, representing 915 unionized employees.
-Negotiations related to three collective bargaining agreements that expired in 2018 and 2019 are in progress or will be undertaken in 2020. - Other subsidiaries of the Media segment are party to various collective agreements, representing 160 unionized employees:
+There are also two collective bargaining agreements covering unionized employees in the Québec City (495 unionized employees) and Saguenay regions (235 unionized employees), with terms running through December 31, 2021 for which negotiations are in progress or will be undertaken in 2021.
+The collective bargaining agreement covering 251 unionized employees in the Gatineau region has been renewed until August 31, 2021. - One other collective bargaining agreement covering 45 unionized employees of SETTE inc., a subsidiary of Videotron, expired on December 31, 2018.
+The negotiation phase is currently underway. - MediaQMI is party to six collective bargaining agreements, representing 124 unionized employees.
+Of these six collective bargaining agreements, one has expired in December 2020 and its renewal will soon be subject to phases of negotiation.
+One collective bargaining agreement will expire on December 31, 2021, one will expire in June 2022, two will expire in December 2022 and another one will expire in April 2023. - TVA Group is party to seven collective bargaining agreements, representing 821 unionized employees.
+Negotiations related to one collective bargaining agreement which expired in 2019 are in progress or will be undertaken in 2021.
+Two other collectives bargaining agreements will expire in October and December 2021. - Other subsidiaries of the Media segment are party to various collective agreements, representing 132 unionized employees:

-Entities or Divisions Employees Terms Comments RéseauQMI Mirabel - Office 45 12/31/2021 None Mirabel - Expedition 16 12/31/2020 None RéseauQMI Québec - Warehouse/Office 18 09/30/2021 None Mirabel - Printing / Maintenance 55 05/05/2021 None RéseauQMI Mirabel - Warehouse 26 12/31/2022 None
+Entities Employees Terms Comments RéseauQMI Mirabel - Office 45 12/31/2021 None Mirabel - Expedition 9 12/31/2020 Negotiations are set to start in April 2021 RéseauQMI Québec - Warehouse/Office 13 09/30/2021 None Mirabel - Printing / Maintenance 44 05/05/2021 None RéseauQMI Mirabel - Warehouse 21 12/31/2022 None

-Our Sports and Entertainment segment is party to two collective bargaining agreements, representing 122 unionized employees:
+Our Sports and Entertainment segment is party to two collective bargaining agreements, representing 115 unionized employees:

-Entities or Divisions Employees Terms Comments
+Entities Employees Terms Comments

-Édition CEC 30 12/31/2020 None
+Édition CEC 26 12/31/2020 Negotiations are set to start in March 2021

-ADP - Sogides 92 12/31/2021 None
+ADP - Sogides 89 12/31/2021 None